Thrivestack-public/docs/docs/getting-started/self-serve/integrate/integrate.md

 **Integration Points:**

-1. Authentication and Workflow Trigger:
-Enable authentication or bring your own Identity Provider (IdP) by sending user authentication data to Thrivestack.
-This triggers the workflow.
-2. Tenant Data Reception:
+1. Tenant Data Reception:
 Receive provisioned tenant data (including enrichment) from Thrivestack and provide acknowledgment.
-3. User Onboarding Control:
+2. User Onboarding Control:
 Flow control is then transferred to your application for seamless user onboarding.

 <details>